MrNbaYoh/3ds-ssloth/README.md

 In firmware versions lower than 11.14, the SSL system module does not validate certificate signatures when validating a certificate chain.
 Consequently, anyone can create fake certificates by injecting their own keys into already existing public certificates.

+The SSL system module uses the RSA BSAFE MES library to implement SSL/TLS communications.
+This library is very customizable, and a lot of options can be turned on/off at multiple levels.
+In particular, according to the documentation, the library requires a "resource list" to be provided.
+The meaning of this list is to describe which aspects of the library will be activated or not.

+Again, according to the documentation, the `R_VERIFY_RES_SIGNATURE` "resource" is needed to perform certificate signatures validation.
+However, this specific "resource" is not present in the list provided by the SSL module to the library.
+Hence, it does not validate certificate signatures even though the verification flag is set when creating SSL contexts, for example.

 #### How do I create my own certificates?

 This section describes how to create a fake CA certificate which you can then use to issue fake signed certificates.
 To do so you need: